HDFGroup/hdf-rest-api/DatasetOps/PUT_Value.rst

 An optional key that gives the ending coordinate of the selection to be updated.
 The stop value can either be an integer (for 1 dimensional arrays) or an array of integers where the length of the array is equal to the number of dimensions of the dataset.
-Each value must be greater than equal to start (or zero if start is not provided) and less than the extent of the corresponding dimension.
+Each value must be greater than or equal to start (or zero if start is not provided) and less than the extent of the corresponding dimension.

 step: